livingdocsIO/documentation/content/reference-docs/project-config/content-types.md

 }]
 ```

-With this in place you can set the channel configuration for your push notification topics \(see example config above\) and the firebase configuration in the [server config]({{< ref "/reference-docs/server-extensions/server-configuration#push-notifications" >}}).
+With this in place you can set the project configuration for your push notification topics \(see example config above\) and the firebase configuration in the [server config]({{< ref "/reference-docs/server-extensions/server-configuration#push-notifications" >}}).

 ## Text Formatting